 DOT Magazine is a magazine by Studio Anorak made for preschoolers.
 It is unisex and sold all around the world online, in kids boutiques, museum shops and newsagents.
 It follows the same aesthetic and concept in children’s magazine publishing as their sister publication Anorak.

 Use my DOT referral link to get 20% off (I get 20% off too)!

 This post contains affiliate links.
-If you purchase using the links there is no extra cost to you and I earn a small commission that helps me to provide free, valuable and useful information for you!
-Thanks, Joyce
+If you purchase using the links there is no extra cost to you and we earn a small commission that helps us to continue to provide valuable and useful information for you.